Table of Contents

 - Stage 3: spread outside the uterus, but confined to the pelvis

-Radical generous surgical extirpation when feasible is the only practical treatment which is potentially curing if managed when the sarcoma is small and confined to the uterus.
+Radical generous surgical extirpation when feasible is the only practical treatment that is potentially curing if managed when the sarcoma is small and confined to the uterus.

 Leiomyosarcoma is traditionally not chemo- and radiosensitive and hence use of adjuvant therapy is rather experimental.
 There is naive evidence that adjuvant radiation leads to 62 % 5-year survival as compared to 46 % with surgery alone.